Sherlock Holmes Versus Arsène Lupin: Plot

 Holmes determines that someone had unwittingly helped Lupin pass the security system.
 Unknown to him, Watson had befriended a man claiming to be a journalist, whom he helped into the museum to pay him back for some favours.
 Watson soon confesses and Holmes deduces, to his horror, that Lupin's next target will be Queen Victoria herself.
 At Buckingham Palace, Holmes and Watson find that the Prime Minister has had the place guarded heavily.
 Holmes learns that a French grandfather clock (which has a cupboard) was delivered to the queen's chamber and correctly deduces that Lupin made it to the queen.
 Lupin, however, does not hurt her but asks for a kiss which she obliges.
 She then allows him to use her secret corridor to escape.
 Holmes pursues Lupin but only manages to find another letter which clues to his next and final crime.

 The Prime Minister congratulates Holmes and Watson for their role in protecting the Queen and asks Watson to decipher Lupin's message.
 Watson initially deduces that the next crime will be at the Tower of London but the Prime Minister reminds him that Lupin already struck there.
 Watson then determines that the final target will be Big Ben.
 Watson joins the Prime Minister, Lestrade and much of Scotland Yard to wait for Lupin there but Holmes goes to the Tower of London.
 He learns that Lupin's past four crimes were distractions from his real target, the Crown Jewels.
 Holmes sabotages Lupin's plan and confronts him.
-The two express their mutual admiration for each other.
+The two express their mutual admiration.
 Lupin agrees to return the stolen items and Holmes lets him go, knowing they will not see each other again.
 Holmes later tells Watson not to write about this endeavor.